wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-mail-flow-using-logs/includes/2-troubleshoot-message-tracking-logs.md

 You can also use the EAC to view information about messages sent or received by a specific mailbox for up to 14 days after the email has been sent or received.
 However, for most detailed analysis and troubleshooting, you should use EMS’s **Get-MessageTrackingLog** cmdlet.

-### Message tracking logs in Exchange Online

 The **Get-MessageTrackingLog** cmdlet isn't available when connected to Exchange Online.
 Instead of **Get-MessageTrackingLog**, you must use **Get-MessageTrace** and **Get-MessageTraceDetails** to view results for message tracking.

+### Message tracing

 The message trace functionality in Exchange Online enables you to view a message’s progress through the Exchange Online servers and identify whether the message was delivered.
 If the message wasn't delivered, you can investigate based on the error messages in the message trace.

-#### Message trace in Exchange admin center
+#### Message tracing in the Exchange admin center

-The Exchange Admin Center enables Messaging administrators to run message traces.
+The Exchange admin center enables Messaging administrators to run message traces.
 The message trace interface is accessed in the EAC by selecting **mail flow**, and then selecting **message trace** on the toolbar.
 When you run a message trace, you can specify the following search criteria:

  -  Date range
  -  Delivery status